lex-node/governance/constitution/constitution.md

 * Lower-ranking Principles should only be sacrificed in favor of higher-ranking Principles if a Pareto optimal state has been achieved, i.e. it is not possible to improve one Principle without making another Principle worse off.
 Until then, the Council shall seek to make only Pareto improvements, where Principles are improved without making any other Principles worse off.3
 * Once it is no longer possible to optimize any Principle without sacrificing another, this Constitution should be amended to introduce minimum satisfaction thresholds on each Principle.
 * Stakeholder rights at any given moment, as defined by the values of On-Chain parameters, may justifiably be sacrificed in the furtherance of the Principles, because it is intended that the Principles, if achieved, will ensure maximum utility to maximum stakeholders.
-* The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of the Pocket Technologies and Pocket Network stated under "Mission Statement" above.
+* The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of the Pocket DAO stated under "Mission Statement" above.
 # Covenants
-## 4. Pocket Network Governance
+## 4. Pocket DAO Governance
 4.1.
-Governance of the Pocket Network is an emergent phenomenon arising from the decision-making and activities of a variety of User demographics and other Persons, including:
+Governance of the Pocket DAO is an emergent phenomenon arising from the decision-making and activities of a variety of User demographics and other Persons, including:
 * the Pocket Network Foundation;
 * the Pocket Network Council and Council Members;
 * the Pocket Development Company and other developers of Pocket Core and other Pocket Technologies;
 * POKT holders; and
 * Node operators.
 ### Legislature / Council
 #### Nature & Functions of Council
 4.2.
-The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council Members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
+The legislative function of the Pocket DAO is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council Members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
 The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Section [] hereof; (b) holds and governs the Council On-Chain Treasury, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; and (c) considers, holds votes with respect to and approves or denies Pocket Improvement Proposals (PIPs), Pocket Ecosystem Proposals (PEPs) and Parameter Update Proposals (PUPs).

 #### Council Membership
 4.4.
 A Person shall be deemed a **Council Member** if and only if: (a) such Person has deposited POKT into the Council Smart Contract to create a Governance Stake; (b) such Governance Stake is active; and (c) such Person has minted and continues to hold and control one or more Voting Tokens with respect to such Governance Stake.